 1904: Giacomo Puccini's opera "Madama Butterfly" premieres at the Teatro alla Scala in Milan, Italy.
 Originally performed in two acts, it was poorly received in its premiere, causing Puccini to withdraw the opera and substantially rewrite it, this time in three acts.
 When his new version debuted on May 27, 1904, it was a huge success and it is now a staple for opera companies around the world.

-1864: The H. L. Hunley becomes the first submarine to engage and sink a warship, making a clandestine night attack on the USS Housatonic in Charleston, S.C., harbor.
+1864: The H. L. Hunley becomes the first submarine to engage and sink a warship, making a clandestine night attack on the USS Housatonic in Charleston, South Carolina, harbor.
 Soon after, the Hunley sank, killing all eight of her crew.
 It was the third time the Confederate States Navy submarine sank, claiming a total of 21 crewman including its inventor, Horace L. Hunley, but this time the ship was lost for good.

 1863: A group of citizens in Geneva, Switzerland, founds the International Committee for Relief to the Wounded, which later became known as the International Committee of the Red Cross.

 1801: An electoral tie in the United States presidential race between Thomas Jefferson and Aaron Burr is resolved when the U.S. House of Representatives elects Jefferson as president and Burr as vice president on the 36th ballot cast over the course of seven days.
 The situation, created because the original U.S. Constitution allowed members of the Electoral College to vote for two names for president, was rectified with the Twelfth Amendment, ratified in 1804, which stipulated that electors must make a distinct choice between their selections for president and vice president.